geralltf/squash_compiler/README.md

 The test program must be compiled into a working PE executable.

 **Extended Language Features (Enhancements)**
-Enhance the compiler to support a much broader subset of C, including:
+The compiler is enhanced to support a much broader subset of C, including:
-Control flow: for, do, break, continue, goto, switch, else if Types and qualifiers: int, char, double, long, short, signed, unsigned, const, volatile, etc.
+Control flow: for, do, break, continue, goto, switch, else if Types and qualifiers: int, char, double, long, short, signed, unsigned, const, static, volatile, etc.

 **Advanced features:**
 Pointers, arrays, structs, unions, typedefs